Last Updated on 04/24/2023 by Glynn Willard

 Your fresh water tank in your RV is your main source (obviously).

-Keep in mind, if you have a tank based water heater, you can pull additional water into your storage.
-Most heaters are 5-10 gallons.
+Keep in mind, that if you have a tank-based water heater, you can pull additional water into your storage.

-I suggest keeping several Jerry cans of water or a bladder in your tow vehicle (or towed vehicle).
+I suggest keeping several Jerry cans of water or a water bladder in your tow vehicle (or towed vehicle).

 Make sure you cycle your external storage sources.
-We always maintained three 5 gallon Jerry cans in the mix.
-Come up with a system that works for you.
+We always maintained three 5-gallon Jerry cans in the mix.

 Between our 80 gallon fresh water tank, 10 gallon heater and 15 gallons in Jerry cans, we could make it ten days.